StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 2.

-Quantum theory of collective strong coupling of molecular vibrations with a microcavity mode (
+Quantum theory of collective strong coupling of molecular vibrations with a microcavity mode (PDF)

 J. del Pino, J. Feist, and F. J. Garcia-Vidal